oddnetworks/oddworks/docs/resources/README.md

 - __description__ String
 - __images__ Array - contains [Image](#image) objects.
 - __sources__ Array - contains one or more [Source](#source) objects.
+- __duration__ Integer - the duration of the video in milliseconds.
+Default: 0

 ### Relationships